MarcelineVQ/AutoInvite/readme.md

 * /ai party|raid: changes the group checking: "Party" mode is made for five-man groups only, "Raid" mode handles 40-man raid groups.
 There's not a lot of difference, else.
 * /ai logoff : disables/enables turgning off autoinviter when logging out.
 * /ai anything else at all: sets the invite keyword to whatever you input.
 These are -not- case-sensitive.
+* Kicking buttons added to 'o' menu for party management.

 Version log:

+* 0.7 : Added kick offline and kick all buttons to 'o' menu
 * 0.6 : Added turn off on logout
 * 0.5 : Updated 1.8.1 patch
 * * Can mass invite people via a preset list (alist and blist)